NorESSI/test-environment-nrec/stratum0-setup/README.md

 ```

 NB!
-If something goes wrong, you can try killing any cvmfs process and rerun the setup:
+If something goes wrong, you can try killing all cvmfs processes and rerun the setup:

 ```bash
 sudo cvmfs_config killall && sudo cvmfs_config setup